Xilinx/VVAS/main/source/docs/common/gstreamer_plugins/plugin_vvas_xinfer.rst

 vvas_xinfer
 ============

-The ``vvas_xinfer`` GStreamer plug-in is capable of performing inferencing on video frames/images and generating output in the form of a ``GstInferenceMeta`` object, which is a tree-like structure containing inference results.
-This metadata is attached to the input GstBuffer.
-Additionally, this plug-in can perform hardware-accelerated preprocessing operations, such as resize/crop/normalization, on incoming video frames/images before conducting inferencing.
-The ``vvas_xinfer`` plug-in relies on the ``Vitis-AI`` library for inferencing.

-The use of hardware-accelerated preprocessing with the ``vvas_xinfer`` plug-in is optional and requires the presence of the ``image_processing`` kernel in the hardware design.
-Users may also opt to use software-based preprocessing, which internally uses the ``Vitis-AI`` library.
+``vvas_xinfer`` is a GStreamer plug-in to performs inferencing on video frames/images and gives output as ``GstInferenceMeta`` object which is tree like structure of inference results.
+This metadata structure is attached to input GstBuffer.
+This plug-in can also perform hardware accelerated preprocessing operations like resize/crop/normalization etc. on incoming video frames/images before performing inferencing. ``vvas_xinfer`` plug-in is based on ``Vitis-AI`` library for inferencing.
+Hardware accelerated pre-processing using ``vvas_xinfer`` is optional and requires ``image_processing`` kernel in the design.
+User may also use software based pre-processing which is internally using ``Vitis-AI`` library for pre-processing.

-If hardware-accelerated preprocessing is enabled and the ``vvas_xinfer`` plug-in is not receiving physically contiguous memory, there may be an overhead of copying data into physically contiguous memory before sending it to the preprocessing engine.
+If hardware accelerated preprocessing is enabled and ``vvas_xinfer`` plug-in is not receiving physically contiguous memory, then data will be an overhead of copying data into a physically contiguous memory before sending to preprocessing engine.

-Another useful feature of the ``vvas_xinfer`` plug-in is its ability to consolidate the inferencing results of different stages of cascaded inferencing use cases.
-The plug-in can update/append the new metadata information generated at each stage into the metadata of the previous stages.
+Another useful feature of this plug-in is to consolidte the inferencing results of different stages of cascadded inferencing usecases.
+This plug-in can update/apend the new meta data information generated at each stage in to the metadata of the previous stages.

-For implementation details, please refer to `vvas_xinfer source code <https://github.com/Xilinx/VVAS/tree/master/vvas-gst-plugins/sys/infer>`_
+For implementation details, refer to `vvas_xinfer source code <https://github.com/Xilinx/VVAS/tree/master/vvas-gst-plugins/sys/infer>`_

 .. figure:: ../../images/vvas_xinfer_blockdiagram.png
    :align: center